 9.1.
 Term.
 Except as otherwise provided herein, this Agreement shall become effective on the date first above written and shall continue in full force and effect for a term (the "Term") of ten (10) years from either (i) the Start Date, if the Start Date is the first day of a month or (ii) if the Start Date is not the first day of a month, the first day of the month immediately after the month in which the Start Date occurs.

-9.2.
-Early Termination.

-(a) In addition to the termination provisions contained in Article 10 of this Agreement Customer may, upon not less than sixty (60) days' written notice to ECS, terminate this Agreement as set forth in Article 7.
-In the event of such a termination related to Article 7 or pursuant to Article 10 hereof as a result of Customer's default hereunder, Customer shall pay to ECS, on the effective date of termination, a lump sum payment as set forth in the termination schedule as more specifically set forth in Exhibit "D" hereto.
-[This payment will payoff capital cost for transmission line and Interconnection Facilities]

-(b) In the event of a termination of this Agreement pursuant to Section 9.2(a), then (i) from and after the date of such termination through the end of the Term, Customer shall deliver Fuel Gas to ECS each month in an amount equal the Minimum Compression Services Charge for such month and (ii) ECS shall pay Customer for such Fuel Gas at a price as set forth on Exhibit "E" hereto.
-[Price to include offset for avoided electric energy charges] Deliveries of Fuel Gas shall be in equal daily installments at the delivery point specified in Section 3.5 hereof.
-Payments by ECS shall be paid within ten (10) days after receipt of an invoice from Customer for such Fuel Gas.
-Notwithstanding any other provision of this Agreement, this Section 9.2(b) shall survive the termination of this Agreement.
+9.2 Termination by Customer.
+Customer shall in good faith support this Agreement as filed with the Federal Energy Regulatory Commission ("FERC"); provided, Customer may, at any time prior to November 30, 1999 and upon not less than ten (10) days written notice to ECS, terminate this Agreement if FERC has notified Customer that this Agreement will cause the nonapproval of the Gallup Expansion by the FERC.
+If Customer terminates the Agreement pursuant to this provision, Customer shall (i) purchase from ECS, at ECS’ net book value, all equipment procured for the installation and construction of the Compressor Motor, (ii) take assignment of all contracts or agreements enter into by ECS for the installation of the Compressor Motor or for provision of Compression Services under this Agreement, (iii) reimburse ECS for all reasonable costs incurred by ECS associated with the installation of the Compressor Motor or for provision of Compression Services under this Agreement.

 9.3 Occurrence of Certain Events upon Termination.
-Upon the termination of this Agreement, whether at the end of the Term or earlier as provided elsewhere in this Agreement:
+Upon the termination of this Agreement, whether at the end of the Term or earlier as provided in Article 10 of this Agreement:

 (a) Customer shall purchase the Compressor Motor for an amount equal to ECS's net book value.
 ECS and Customer agree to take such actions as are reasonably necessary or desirable to convey the Compressor Motor to Customer free of any liens or other encumbrances;

-(b) ECS may assign to Customer, and Customer shall assume, all of ECS's rights and obligations under the electric energy supply agreement between ECS and CDEC or the Utility; and
+(b) ECS shall assign to Customer, and Customer shall assume, all of ECS's rights and obligations under any electric energy supply agreement between ECS and CDEC or the Utility; and

 ARTICLE 10